 Multi-use living isn't about cramming everything into one room.
-It's about thoughtful design that serves multiple purposes without sacrificing sophistication.
+It's about deliberate design that serves multiple purposes without sacrificing comfort or style.

 - Prioritize functions by daily use before planning your layout